Administrative divisions of Nazi Germany

-The Gaue (Singular: Gau) were the main administrative divisions of Nazi Germany from 1934 to 1945.
+The Gaue (singular: Gau) were the main administrative divisions of Nazi Germany from 1934 to 1945.

 The Gaue were formed in 1926 as Nazi Party regional districts in Weimar Germany based on the territorial changes after the First World War.
 The Gau system was established in 1934 as part of the Gleichschaltung process, replacing the de jure system of Länder (states) and Prussian provinces, which held no administrative purpose since the Enabling Act of 1933 and were reduced to rudimentary bodies.
 Each Gau was headed by an administrative leader, the Gauleiter, a high-ranking Nazi Party official with near-autocratic powers.

 Germany consisted of 32 Gaue in 1934, eventually peaking at 42 Gaue with regions occupied in 1938 to early 1939 (Austria, Sudetenland, Memelland) and conquered during the Second World War incorporated into existing Gaue or organised as Reichsgaue, a special type of Gau where the Gauleiter also carried the position of Reichsstatthalter.
-The Gaue system was dissolved on May 8, 1945, following the surrender of Nazi Germany.
+The Gaue system was dissolved on 8 May 1945, following the surrender of Nazi Germany.

 Etymology

 Gau is an archaic Germanic term for a region within a country, often a former or actual province, and used in Medieval times as roughly corresponding to an English shire.
-The term was revived by the Nazi Party in 1920s as the name given to the regional associations of the party in Weimar Germany, based mainly along state and district lines.
+The term was revived by the Nazi Party in the 1920s as the name given to the regional associations of the party in Weimar Germany, based mainly along state and district lines.

 Gaue, Reichsgaue and Länder

 The Gaue existed parallel to the German states, the Länder, and Prussian provinces throughout the Nazi period.
 Pro forma, the Administrative divisions of Weimar Germany were left in place.
 The plan to abolish the Länder was ultimately given up because Hitler shrank away from structural reforms, a so-called Reichsreform, fearing it would upset local party leaders.
 For the same reason, the borders of the Gaue remained unchanged within Germany throughout this time.
 The Gaue were only enlarged through the adding of occupied territories after 1938.
-While the Länder continued to exist, the real power on local level did lie with the Gauleiters, not the Minister Presidents of the German states.
+While the Länder continued to exist, the real power on local level lay with the Gauleiters, not the Minister Presidents of the German states.
 The Gauleiters were directly appointed by Hitler and only answerable to him.
-In practice, interference from above was rare and their power almost absolute.
+In practice, interference from above was rare and their power was almost absolute.